-As Biggin Hill is an operational hangar, there are a number of potential hazards to visitors.
+As Biggin Hill is an operational hangar complex, there are a number of potential hazards to visitors.
 These include:

 - Risk of unintentional contact with aircraft wingtips, propeller blades, drip trays etc. Be aware of your surroundings at all times and keep a sensible distance from these risks when moving around the hangar